What Is a Panfish?

 - Smaller fish are often used as bait (baitfish).

 Of course, this list can go on, as different species may emerge as panfish depending on how their size varies and how local anglers tend to go fishing.
-But in many places, species like rock bass, for example, are almost always considered to be panfish.
+But in many places, species like rock bass, for example, are almost always considered panfish.
 There have even been world record Rock Bass catches!

 How to Recognize a Panfish If I Caught One?